 Process Simulation and Log Generation

-Gena is a simple tool that allows to generate event logs by executing process models.
+Gena is a simple tool that allows generating event logs by executing process models.
 It is useful in the testing and evaluation of process mining algorithms.
 Gena supports two important notations used in business process modelling and process mining: Petri nets and basic BPMN models.
 However, many improvements can be made in Gena to support more sophisticated simulation scenarios.
 Interns have an opportunity to join this project.

 Geometry of J